skinnylatte/pop21/content/posts/2020-10-07-letter-to-my-eighteen-year-old-self.md

 And so on and on it went.

 Eventually, I did find out: I **am** lesbian.
 I am a dyke.
 I will die on the hill of women-smells and women-sweat forever.
 I think I found that out when a man asked me to go to IKEA to pick out furniture with him.
-I told him he was really hot but, I had would never go to IKEA with him, or with any man, now and always.
+I told him he was really hot but, I would never go to IKEA with him, or with any man, now and always.
 It felt far more intimate than whatever we had gotten up to.
 I don't like man-sweat.

 Even with that clarity behind me, I still had no clue what the hell I was supposed to do with that information.
 I lived in Singapore; I had gone abroad.
 I had flirted with the idea of going somewhere else.
 Nothing seemed clear.
 That sort of clarity, about what I would do and how I would do it, would only come later.
 (Again, that moment struck me like a thunderbolt, out of nowhere.
 It just did, and I don't know when it did.)